 Different Types of Bamboo Fibers

 Unfortunately, not all bamboo sheets are created equal.
-If you look at the tag, you will see there are several different types of bamboo fibers.
-Each has a different production process, which depending on what you are looking for in linens, can be either good or bad.
+If you look at the tag, you will see several different types of bamboo fibers.
+Each has a different production process, which can be good or bad depending on what you look for in linens.

-- Viscose rayon – this is one of the most common types of bamboo fibers and can easily be found.
-It has all the positive benefits of breathability, softness, and durability, however, its production requires an intense chemical process using harsh chemicals like sulfuric acid and sodium hydroxide.
-The good thing is that these chemicals do not end up in your linens, the bad thing is that they may end up as waste in the environment.
+- Viscose rayon is one of the most common bamboo fibers and can easily be found.
+It has all the positive benefits of breathability, softness, and durability.
+However, its production requires an intense chemical process using harsh chemicals like sulfuric acid and sodium hydroxide.
+The good thing is that these chemicals do not end up in your linens; the bad thing is that they may end up as environmental waste.
 Something to think about if you are looking for a product produced with a low environmental impact.

-- Lyocell/Tencel – this has the most eco-friendly production process for bamboo sheets.
-It still requires chemicals for production, however, they are produced in a 100% closed-loop cycle meaning the chemicals are recycled and contained to be used again instead of dumped into the environment.
-Bamboo sheets produced using only this process are not easy to find.
+- Lyocell/Tencel – This has the most eco-friendly production process for bamboo sheets.
+It still requires chemicals for production.
+However, they are produced in a 100% closed-loop cycle, meaning the chemicals are recycled and contained to be used again instead of dumped into the environment.
+Bamboo sheets made using only this process are challenging to find.

-- Bamboo blend with cotton – a common blend includes 70% bamboo lyocell or rayon and 30% cotton, or 60% bamboo and 40% cotton.
-The addition of cotton makes the fabric slightly less soft than 100% bamboo and could be a less sustainable choice for your linens as cotton has a higher environmental impact.
+- Bamboo blend with cotton – a typical blend includes 70% bamboo lyocell or rayon and 30% cotton, 60% bamboo, and 40% cotton.
+The addition of cotton makes the fabric slightly less soft than 100% bamboo.
+It could be a less sustainable choice for your linens as cotton has a higher environmental impact.

-- Bamboo linen – this is a chemical-free and labor-intense production process but does not produce the intense softness that you may get from Rayon or Lyocell-produced linens.
+- Bamboo linen – is a chemical-free and labor-intense production process but does not produce the intense softness you may get from Rayon or Lyocell-produced linens.
 It’s a sustainably produced fabric but is more likely to wrinkle and requires ironing after washing.
-Despite their high maintenance needs, they are still very breathable and will keep you cool at night.
+Despite their high maintenance needs, they are still breathable and keep you cool at night.

 The Different Types of Cotton Sheets

-Both Egyptian and Pima cotton are the best cotton sheets available as they come in higher thread counts.
+Egyptian and Pima cotton are the best cotton sheets available as they have higher thread counts.
 They will both require proper care and washing to ensure their longevity.
-These premium linens both will be more expensive than standard cotton sheets.
+These premium linens will be more expensive than standard cotton sheets.

 If you still prefer using cotton linens but want to be more eco-friendly, you can look for sheets that are produced from organic cotton.
-Organic cotton sheets don’t require the use of synthetic agricultural chemicals such as fertilizers or pesticides reducing their environmental impact.
-This results in a fabric that is chemical-free.
+Organic cotton sheets don’t require synthetic agricultural chemicals such as fertilizers or pesticides, reducing their environmental impact.
+This results in a chemical-free fabric.

 The Best Bamboo Sheets on the Market

-There are dozens of brands on the market that produce bamboo sheets with the production processes described above.
-When I look for a reliable set of bamboo linens I want them to be most importantly comfortable, but also environmentally friendly.
+There are dozens of brands on the market that produce bamboo sheets with the abovementioned production processes.
+When I look for a reliable set of bamboo linens, I want them to be, most importantly, comfortable but also environmentally friendly.

 Cariloha Bamboo Sheet Set

-The Cariloha bamboo sheet set is one of the softest and most luxurious linens produced from bamboo you can find.
+The Cariloha bamboo sheet set is one of the softest and most luxurious bamboo linens.
 Although they are only 230 thread count, their softness will surpass that of 1000 thread count cotton sheets.
 Moisture-wicking and naturally breathable, they will keep you cool and comfortable regardless of the time of year.
 Cariloha is one of the premier producers of bamboo bedding, clothing, and general fabric products.

 Vivendi Pure Sleep Cotton and Bamboo Blend Sheet Set